RafaelEstevamReis/SimpleMPD/README.md

 ## What this repo does ?

 Today ?
-Basically nothing, I'm still writing it.
+Some cool stuff but not all, I'm still writing it.

 It connects, receives the Version and waits for commands, which I implemented: